mzuenni/icpc-header/doc/validate.md

 **`void space()`**
 **`void newline()`**
 Checks if the next char in the input is the corresponding whitespace.
-This only hase an effect for space sensitive streams i.e. input validation.
+This only has an effect for space sensitive streams i.e. input validation.

 **`void expectString(std::string_view expected)`**
 **`void expectInt(Integer expected)`**
 **`void expectReal(Real expected)`**
 Checks if the next token matches `expected`.
-If a `Real` is expected equallity is checked with absolute and relative error.
+If a `Real` is expected equality is checked with absolute and relative error.
 This is mainly supposed to verify team output.

 **`std::string string()`**